 When you are getting in touch or working with people living in foreign countries, you need to convert a lot of measurements to understand the conversation or the deal better.
 Different countries embrace different measurement system, and terms as well.

-1 km to mile” into Google Search and you will see the reason why I love it!
+1 km to mile into Google Search and you will see the reason why I love it!
 It’s simply fast, and you can do complicated conversions as well.

-6. Convert Currencies
+4. Convert Currencies

 There is always currency involved if you are dealing with foreign collaborators, ranging from freelancer to a company’s project manager.
 The accuracy of the currency invlves is often a sensitive subject.
 In this case, Google could be your most trustworthy source to track reliable currency rates.

 Speed can be very helpful when you’re negotiating with your client, as sometimes the negotiation could involve multiple currency conversions.
-And best of all, the search engine does accept non-standard units like “rm” for “MYR (Malaysian Ringgit)”, though it’s better for you to know the correct unit to avoid confusion.
+And best of all, the search engine does accept non-standard units like “pounds” for “GBP Pound Sterling)”, though it’s better for you to know the correct unit to avoid confusion.

-Google may have published a disclaimer about how the result could be less accurate (which, in my opinion, made it more trustworthy), but there are even businessmen who grab the results and put it into the negotiation, since it’s fast and trustable to a certain degree!
+Note: Google may have published a disclaimer about how the result could be less accurate (which, in my opinion, made it more trustworthy), but there are even businessmen who grab the results and put it into the negotiation, since it’s fast and trustable to a certain degree!

-7. Translate Instantly
+5. Translate Instantly

 I’ve been acting stupid for years.
 Every single time I want to do a quick translation, I simply open another browser’s tab, type Google Translate’s address, then input the words or phrases, then choose the languages, then click on “Translate” without knowing that the same translation can be done in the same way through the Google Search, by just one click.

 Like what Google Translate could do, Google Search could also translate phrases and sentences, though it does not support pronunciation and site translation, so these could be its weaknesses.

 Furthermore, if you want to have more serious translation, you could always follow the provided link to the Google Translate for more complicated task!
 Now I don’t see any reason to access Google Translate, just for a quick translation!

-8. Discover Local Business
+6. Discover Local Business

 You can get possibly anything you want to know about local happenings on the Web, and search giant Google would not disappoint you on that, especially when discovering local businesses.

 from current_location to destinition.
 Take note that some of these features could be limited to big cities only, which is kinda sad but at least it’s functional in most urban areas.

-9. Know Your Time and Weather
+7. Time and Weather

 Time and weather are constantly changing and it is annoying to check through any website or phone.
 I mean, what is the point to take out your phone and click on the button in order to check for weather, while you can check it directly on Google?